Tuesday, December 27, 2011

 I don't kill bees

-I leave the dirty work for others
+I leave the dirty work to others

 But Michal I love you